Welcome to Kidney, Urology, & Non-Malignant Hematology

 Current Funding Announcements

-NIH-funded training grant post-doctoral fellowships are available for research training in the areas broadly related to Kidney, Urology, and non-malignant Hematology diseases.
-Trainees will pursue a one to two year research program in the laboratory of an established basic or clinical research mentor, supplemented with training in advanced biostatistics and bioethics courses.
+NIH-funded training grant pre and post-doctoral fellowships are available for research training in the areas broadly related to Kidney, Urology, and non-malignant Hematology diseases.
+Trainees will pursue up to two years of an independent research in the laboratory of an established research scientist, under direction of a faculty mentor at Augusta University (AU), Tulane University (TU) or The University of Alabama at Birmingham (UAB).
 Currently Accepting Applications.

 Learn more